david-develop/monty/README.md

     sub - subtracts the top element of the stack from the second top element of the stack.

     div - divides the second top element of the stack by the top element of the stack.

+    mul - multiplies the second top element of the stack with the top element of the stack.

+    mod - computes the rest of the division of the second top element of the stack by the top element of the stack.

 ## Authors:
 - David Peralta